 Annie brings you into her studio and onto her shoots to teach you everything she knows about portraiture and telling stories through images.View Class

 Camera sensor size is the final important factor in depth of field.
 If the other factors are the same—aperture, focal length, camera-subject distance—a larger sensor will have a shallower depth of field.
 In general, cameras with smaller sensors have larger depths of field.

 Sensor sizes vary between models of cameras; cameras with full-frame sensors have a lot of surface area whereas cameras with the newer APS-C sensors have smaller surface areas.
 Sensor size is an important factor when it comes to selecting a camera to use, since it directly impacts the quality of your photos (and thus, your creative expression).

 The best way to learn how to get depth of field is to play with your camera’s settings and take different shots.
-Here’s how to figure out depth of field on a DSLR and on an iPhone.
+Here’s how to figure out depth of field on a DSLR.

 Starting with iPhone 7 Plus and iOS 10.1, any iPhone with a dual camera can take photos with depth of field similar to a DSLR.